palaa159/Docs/OpenBCI Software/07-OpenBCI_Hub.md

 ### Impedance
 **i,CODE,CHANNEL,VALUE**
-Description: Accelerometer data from the Ganglion.
+Accelerometer data from the Ganglion.

 Availability: as of `v1.0.0`

 **CODE**